Homeblest/AngularJSChatProgram/README.md

 ```sh
 $ python -m SimpleHTTPServer 8000
 ```
-* This runs a simple server that out application can run on
+* This runs a simple server that our application can run on

 ##Third Tab:
 ```sh